 Their e6 ball has been around for over 14 years and, with each iteration, has gradually evolved into a soft, affordable distance ball.
-The latest e6 is ideal for golfers with moderate swing speeds and has a fairly low compression rating of 45.
+The latest e6 has optimized its soft feel even further and is designed to produce a softer sound as well.

 Engineered to be easy to compress and produce maximum distance on all shots, the e6 has a two-piece construction consisting of:

-- a larger, softer, gradational compression core that is firmer on the outside and softer on the inside, that compresses quicker for added distance
+- a reformulated gradational compression core, firmer on the outside and softer on the inside, that compresses quicker for added distance

-- a reformulated Surlyn cover that helps enhance the soft feel
+- a Surlyn cover with seamless cover technology that optimizes feel and spin

 The 330 dimple pattern helps maximize carry as well as provide good spin control around the greens.

-The e6 ball is currently available in white and yellow.
-It’s a very popular best-seller, and the general consensus is that it delivers excellent distance and great tee-to-green performance at an affordable price.
+The 2023 model is currently available in white and optic yellow.
+The e6 is generally a very popular best-seller, and the consensus is that it delivers excellent distance and tee-to-green performance for the price.